This post may contain affiliate links. Read the full disclosure here.

 If you’ve heard that your plants likes to be rootbound, please read this post.

-When the roots are coming over the top of the soil
+When the roots are coming out of the top of the soil

 Also, some plants just…grow roots above the surface of the soil.
 We know that a lot of plants such as philodendron grow aerial roots, but they’re not always the same as ‘regular’ roots.